-The QMC reports to the Governing Board and retains oversight of the QM/QI Program with direction from the CMO and CQO.
-The QMC promulgates the quality improvement process to participating groups and physicians, Providers, Subcommittees, and internal IEHP functional areas with oversight by the CMO and CQO.
+The QMC reports to the Governing Board and retains oversight of the QM/QI Program with direction from the CMO and CQO.28 The QMC promulgates the quality improvement process to participating groups and physicians, Providers, Subcommittees, and internal IEHP functional areas with oversight by the CMO and CQO.29

-- 1. QM Committee Structure: Network Practitioners, Specialists, and Medical Directors are voting members of the QMC and related Subcommittees.
+- QM Committee Structure: Network Practitioners, Specialists, and Medical Directors are 1. voting members of the QMC and related Subcommittees.
 These individuals provide expertise and assistance in directing the QM/QI Program activities.

-- 2. Role: The QMC is responsible for continuously improving the quality of care for IEHP Membership.
+- 2. Role: The QMC is responsible for continuously improving the quality of care for IEHP Membership.30

-- 3. Structure: The QMC is composed of Network Providers, Specialists, Medical Directors, IPA Medical Directors who are representative of network Practitioners practicing Pharmacists and Public Health Department Representatives from Riverside and San Bernardino Counties.
-These individuals provide expertise and assistance in directing the QM/QI Program activities.
-A designated Behavioral Healthcare Practitioner is an active Member of the IEHP QMC to assist with behavioral healthcare-related issues.
-IEHP attendees include multi-disciplinary representation from multiple IEHP Departments including but not limited to:
+- 3. Structure: The QMC is composed of Network Providers, Specialists, Medical Directors, IPA Medical Directors who are representative of network Practitioners practicing Pharmacists and Public Health Department Representatives from Riverside and San Bernardino Counties.31 These individuals provide expertise and assistance in directing the QM/QI Program activities.
+A designated Behavioral Healthcare Practitioner is an active Member of the IEHP QMC to assist with behavioral healthcare-related issues.32 IEHP attendees include multi-disciplinary representation from multiple IEHP Departments including but not limited to:

-- a.
-Quality Management;
+- Quality Management; a.

 - b.
 Utilization Management;

-- c.
-Care Management;
+- Care Management; c.

 - d.
 Pharmaceutical Services;

 - e.
-Behavioral Health;
+Behavioral Health:

-- f.
-Member Services;

-- g.
-Community Health;